ModernRonin/ProjectRenamer/README.md

 When I publish a new version, I always post at [my blog](https://modernronin.github.io/) under the [renameproject tag](https://modernronin.github.io/tags/renameproject/), aside from updating this readme here.

 ### Release History
+2.1.3:
+* bugfix: fixed a bug concerning nested solution folders; thanks to @Mike-E-angelo for reporting the bug

 2.1.2:
 * bugfix: fixed another whitespace related scenario; thanks to [@sejohnson-at-griffis](https://github.com/sejohnson-at-griffis) for reporting the bug